jlfwong/speedscope/README.md

 menu then pasting directly into speedscope.
 This data contains only aggregate statistics, so the "Time Order" view and the "Left Heavy" view will look very similar.

+You can also import `.trace` files for time profiles by dragging them directly into the browser from Chrome.

 ### `stackprof` Ruby profiler